reddit/mcsauna/README.md

 If a name is not specified for a regular expression, the regular expression itself will be used in the reported stat.

-If regexes are specified, individual hot keys will not be reported.
+If regexps are specified, individual hot keys will not be reported.